 - HK - head "K" factor if different from the value for that head type, eg. HK143

 - HT - head type 1 to 9 if you have the head other than the correct radius eg. HT6

 - HA - area in sq.m covered if different from the default head type eg. HA8.5

-- There are some additional 2-letter codes (called SN and EN) used for multiple vertical pipes and looped / gridded layouts with CF and CT for multiple level pipework systems as you obviously cannot draw pipes, one on top of each other, in plan view.
+- There are some additional 2-letter codes (called SN and EN) used for multiple vertical pipes and looped / gridded layouts with ME for multiple level pipework systems as you obviously cannot draw pipes, one on top of each other, in plan view.
 Again, these are described in the many CAD2ENRULES 'HELP' screens.

 - So I am really only asking for a few extra items to be added to your CAD layout drawing as I presume you include the pipe sizes anyway and just how many vertical risedrop pipes are there on a typical drawing?
 You were going to have to type in some project data sooner or later!

 a) I provide 6 DEMONSTRATION EXAMPLES that you can view in your chosen CAD program to see how these various options are applied on real life schemes.
 You can elect to draw the whole sprinkler layout (whether the heads are operating or not) as DEMOS 1 and 3, or just the 20 to 50 or more heads in the most hydraulically remotest area (as DEMO 2).
 Many users combine the two - drawing out the whole system as they do normally then just converting the "operating" heads (and the pipes leading back to the water supply) to the set LAYER name as needed to do the specific hydraulic calculations required.